rchowe/blog/_posts/2020-10-02-japan-fuel-surcharges.md

 Unfortunately, the following are not options:

-- **Singapore Airlines** -- They fly Singapore to Frankfurt to New York (JFK), and they will sell you Frankfurt to JFK as a standalone segment, but they do not open business class awards to partner programs.
+- **Singapore Airlines** -- They fly Singapore to Frankfurt to New York (JFK), and they will sell you Frankfurt to JFK as a standalone segment, but they do not open business class awards to star alliance partner programs (they do to Alaska, but you cannot book JFK-FRA through Alaska and there are, in my opinion, better uses for Alaska miles).
 - **Virgin Atlantic** -- You can book Virgin Atlantic flights with ANA miles, but sadly they do not qualify for the RTW awards since they are not a Star Alliance airline.
 They also have some hefty fuel surcharges.